Thin plate spline

 Thin plate splines (TPS) are a spline-based technique for data interpolation and smoothing.
 They were introduced to geometric design by Duchon.
 They are an important special case of a polyharmonic spline.
 Robust Point Matching (RPM) is a common extension and shortly known as the TPS-RPM algorithm.

 Physical analogy

-The name thin plate spline refers to a physical analogy involving the bending of a thin sheet of metal.
+The name thin plate spline refers to a physical analogy involving the bending of a plate or thin sheet of metal.
 Just as the metal has rigidity, the TPS fit resists bending also, implying a penalty involving the smoothness of the fitted surface.
 In the physical setting, the deflection is in the $z$ direction, orthogonal to the plane.
 In order to apply this idea to the problem of coordinate transformation, one interprets the lifting of the plate as a displacement of the $x$ or $y$ coordinates within the plane.
-In 2D cases, given a set of $K$ corresponding points, the TPS warp is described by $2(K+3)$ parameters which include 6 global affine motion parameters and $2K$ coefficients for correspondences of the control points.
+In 2D cases, given a set of $K$ corresponding control points (knots), the TPS warp is described by $2(K+3)$ parameters which include 6 global affine motion parameters and $2K$ coefficients for correspondences of the control points.
 These parameters are computed by solving a linear system, in other words, TPS has a closed-form solution.